 Change the buffers for the Virtual Audio Path

-Audio on PCs works always with buffers and buffer sizes, which are processed by the CPU and the overall system.
-Smaller buffer sizes result in lower latency (which everybod wants), but also in higher buffer numbers and a higher CPU load.
+Audio on PCs always works with buffers and buffer sizes, which are processed by the CPU and the overall system.
+Smaller buffer sizes result in lower latency (which everyone wants), but also in higher buffer numbers and a higher CPU load.
 If buffers are to small or have the wrong size to work with a software, which uses a different buffer size, it can result in crackles or dropouts.

 Give your Windows Audio process a higher priority